Example from a protocol YAML

 Review gates are quality checkpoints that evaluate phase artifacts before the lifecycle advances.
 They enforce standards and catch problems early -- before bad decisions cascade through later phases.

-Gate Modes
+Gate Configuration

 The most rigorous mode.
 The human must explicitly approve advancement.